surlykke/Go-Generics-with-constraints/README.md

 ### Operators and built-in functions

-There will be no syntax to define operators on concepts.
+There will be no syntax to explicitly define operators on concepts.
 Instead we will define a set of _built in_ concepts that have operators and standard functions associated with them.

 One example of a built in concept is `Ordered`.